-Recently, RetailWire discussed What is the Significance of a Smile?
-The topic was based on a report from the UK, The Lost Art of Loyalty which found:
+The topic was based on a report from the UK, The Lost Art of Loyalty, which found:

-59% said a smile and a friendly hello was the most common reason why consumers feel loyal towards small and independent retailers.
+59% of those questioned said a smile and a friendly hello was the most common reason why consumers feel loyal to small and independent retailers.

-But only 54% of small and medium-size businesses stated their business employed this practice.
+But only 54% of small and medium-sized businesses stated their business employed this practice.

 Sales managers can tell you one thing has remained constant for generations; a friendly salesperson sells more than an unfriendly salesperson.